 Chris has performed as a trumpet soloist with the Hobart Chamber Orchestra, the Queensland Pops Orchestra and the Australian Army Band.
 He has recorded (trumpet) for ABC (Australian Broadcasting Corporation) television and ABC Jazz and Classical Labels, and has been involved in numerous live to air broadcasts with ABC Classic FM in Australia both as a soloist and part of various ensembles.
 (Jazz and Classical).
 He was nominated for the Australian Freedman Fellowship award for Jazz in 2008 and for the Australian Young Achiever Award in 2007 and 2008.

 As a didgeridoo soloist he has performed in various countries including Kenya, Tanzania, South Sudan, Ghana, Nigeria, Zimbabwe, Australia, Ireland, France, Austria, The UK, Italy, The Holy See, South Africa.
 In many of these countries he conducted workshops at various schools and institutions and was able to share about the Indigenous Australian Culture.

 He studied his Master’s degree in Classical Trumpet Performance at the Royal College of Music in London.

 - 2015 Solo Didgeridoo.
 Westminster Abbey.
 100 year ANZAC Centenary.
 (Queen in attendance)

-- 2017 Travelled and performed through South Africa as part of the Queens Baton Relay for the 2018 Commonwealth Games
+- 2017 Performed through South Africa as part of the Queens Baton Relay for the 2018 Commonwealth Games

 - 2018 Solo Didgeridoo performance at the Vatican